 These outcomes will emerge through a series of readings, videos, speakers (internal and external to Marquette University), diagnostic instruments, group exercises and discussions, journaling opportunities, and work with a leadership coach.
 Faculty will find these activities, individually and collectively, to be thoughtful, challenging, insightful, and transformational.

-The 2018-19 cohort has been selected (see link below).
-Applicants for the 2019-20 cohort will be available September 2018.
-For more information, please contact Dr. Gary Meyer, senior vice provost for faculty affairs, at firstname.lastname@example.org.
+For more information, please contact Dr. Gary Meyer, senior vice provost for faculty affairs, at email@example.com.